brewaa/stellar-checkout/README.md

 # StellarCheckout (BETA)

 StellarCheckout is a javascript plug-in for e-commerce web sites.
-It allow merchants to accept payments for goods and services in lumens.
+It allows merchants to accept payments for goods and services in lumens.

 It's a javascript plugin with a responsive UI so it will work on any web site in modern browsers.